CaraGim/caragim.github.io/_posts/2019-04-02-file-handling.md

   end
 {% endhighlight %}

-3. Open a File for reading data.
+Thirds.
+Open a File for reading data.
 {% highlight ruby %}
 def readingFileConfirm()
   a_file = File.new("listOfName.txt", "r")